 Since we payout we just calculated is for $1 nomination (according to the paytable) then the payout for this nomination is $0.86 (each time we bet $1, on average we win back $0.86) or in other words the payout for $1 nomination is 86% (without bonus game or progressive jackpot)

 Note that payout percentage can vary depending on the nomination.
-Higher nominations usually offer better payback.
+Higher nominations often offer better payback.

 If the slot game has a bonus round, we also need to take that into account and start by calculating the probability of getting into the bonus round.
 Then multiply it with the average amount you can win at the bonus round and add the result to the total payout.